 Keep an eye on rubber hoses

-As was stated above, summer commonly comes with an increase in laundry volume.
+As mentioned above, summer commonly comes with an increase in laundry volume.
 This greater use can lead to problems with the rubber hoses that serve as exit and entry points for the water, which can cause damage such as tears and bulges in the hose.
 A key point to remember is that the hoses on your washing machines are only meant to last about three years.

 Be careful what you put down the drain